-The closing date of the selection for the 32th PhD cycle (2016-2019) has been set: applications due by July 6, 2016 at 13h00.
+The closing date of the selection for the 33th PhD cycle (2017-2020) has been set: applications due by September 4, 2016 at 13h00.

-Interviews will take place in July (foreign applicants can be interviewed via audioconference, by request).
+Interviews will take place in september (foreign applicants can be interviewed via audioconference, by request).
 More details are available here.

 Potential candidates are invited to contact the secretary to get help with the web procedure for applications, which has now been activated (see this link ), in order to prepare their application well in advance.
 See also our Poster here.